History and Vision

 Gloria was involved in the bracelet design, and they were sold through the Feminist.com website and at our events over the past several years.
 Gloria has loved giving them as gifts too!

-Recently, the bracelets received renewed attention when Gloria gifted the bracelets to Duchess of Sussex, Meghan Markle during a taping of MAKERS and discussed the message of We Are Linked Not Ranked.
+The bracelets received renewed attention when Gloria gifted the bracelets to Duchess of Sussex, Meghan Markle during a taping of MAKERS and discussed the message of We Are Linked Not Ranked.
 “We are linked, not ranked' is the shortest way I've ever found to say what our goal is," Steinem told Markle.
 "It means everything to me on every level," Markle responded.
 The story and bracelets received widespread media attention, and was featured in high-profile outlets including The New York Times, People, Refinery29, Marie Claire, Huffington Post, and British Vogue among others.

 A Timely and Powerful Message to Meet This Moment